 '''

 @Produces Logger createLogger(InjectionPoint injectionPoint) {

-return Logger.getLogger( injectionPoint.getMember().getDeclaringClass().getName() );
+return Logger.getLogger(injectionPoint.getMember().getDeclaringClass().getName() );

 }

 '''

-The container must provide a bean with scope @Dependent, bean type InjectionPoint and qualifier @Default, allowing dependent objects, as defined in Section 6.4.1, "Dependent objects", to obtain information about the injection point to which they belong.
+The container must provide a bean with deployment type @Standard, scope @Dependent, bean type InjectionPoint and binding @Current, allowing dependent objects, as defined in Section 6.4.2, "Dependent objects", to obtain information about the injection point to which they belong.
 The built-in implementation must be a passivation capable dependency, as defined in Section 6.6.2, "Passivation capable dependencies".

-If a bean that declares any scope other than @Dependent has an injection point of type InjectionPoint and qualifier @Default, the container automatically detects the problem and treats it as a definition error, as defined in Section 12.4, "Problems detected automatically by the container".
+If a bean that declares any scope other than @Dependent has an injection point of type InjectionPoint and binding @Current, the container automatically detects the problem and treats it as a definition error, as defined in Section 12.4, "Problems detected automatically by the container".

-If a Java EE component class supporting injection that is not a bean has an injection point of type InjectionPoint and qualifier @Default, the container automatically detects the problem and treats it as a definition error, as defined in Section 12.4, "Problems detected automatically by the container".
+If an object that is not a bean has an injection point of type InjectionPoint and binding @current, the container automatically detects the problem and treats it as a definition error, as defined in Section 12.4, "Problems detected automatically by the container".

-5.7.
+5.6.
 Programmatic lookup